We are committed to a competitive and organised health system.

 Therefore the insurers should have, in future too, freedom of action as regards the supplementary insurance.

-In order that the insurers can provide offers according to the customer needs, it is crucial that they have, in future too, the freedom of action necessary for it.Up
+In order for the insurers to provide offers according to the customersț needs, it is crucial thatthey have, in the future too, the necessary freedom of action.Up

 Systematic performance evaluation